 Why is Crate Training Important

 Beyond the practical use of keeping your dog out of trouble while you’re out of the house, crating a dog allows them to check out and fully relax.
 Done properly, full crate training teaches your dog to access a deep state of calm.
-He’s not pacing, scanning, barking, or otherwise looking for things to get into.
-Dogs are den animals and the dog crate provides the safety and security all canines need in their den
+They’re not pacing, scanning, barking, or otherwise looking for things to get into.
+Dogs are den animals and benefits of crate training provides the safety and security all canines need in their den

 When you teach your dog to access more deep calm you get better overall dog behavior.
 Decompressing throughout the day means your dog’s level of adrenaline is lowered.
-Crate training, along with household structure, leash work, and solid leadership gives clear expectations for your dog’s behavior.
+Crate training, along with structured routine, leash work, and solid leadership gives clear expectations for your dog’s behavior.

 How to Crate Train a Dog

 The first goal is to be able to leave your dog in the crate for 15-20 minutes while you’re home working or puttering nearby.
-It’s a process for your dog to learn to relax but a nap schedule demonstrates your leadership and teaches your dog valuable lessons.
+It’s a process for your dog to learn to relax but a nap schedule demonstrates your leadership and teaches your dog a valuable lesson in self-settling.

-Increase the time daily, correcting when the dog excessively paws, barks, whines, or noses the door.
+Increase the time daily.
 Practice helps them settle.
-The end goal for full crate training a dog is leaving them alone daily while safely in the crate for multiple two-hour-long naps.
+The end goal for full crate training will allow you to leave them alone while safely in the crate for multiple two-hour-long naps.

 Team Puppy Training